-I specialize in fantasy, science fiction and horror, but I love all types of fiction.
-Bring me your novel manuscripts for general assessment, substantial review and/or copy-editing.
+I specialize in fantasy, science fiction and horror, but I love all types of fiction…so send me your novel manuscripts for general assessment, substantial review and/or copy-editing.
 I can also deal with shorter work, of course; let me help you make your work better.

 Note: I guarantee total confidentiality.
 I’m delighted when clients offer public testimonials, but I will never reveal clients’ names or other details without permission.